 The Senate, in the name and on behalf of the University, may dispose of any real or personal property acquired by gift, devise, or bequest as they may think fit, subject only to the express trusts of, any deed, will, or instrument under which such property is acquired.

+16AA.
+Authorised persons

+(1) For the purposes of sections 16A to 16F —

+authorised person means —

+(a) a police officer; or

+(b) the Vice-Chancellor; or

+(c) a member of the staff of the University, or a contractor, who is authorised under subsection (2) for the purposes of the provision of this section in which the term is used;

+contractor means —

+(a) an individual who works under a contract for services for the University; or

+(b) an employee of a body that provides services to the University under a contract;

+owner, in relation to a vehicle, means a person who is the owner of that vehicle for the purposes of the Road Traffic (Administration) Act 2008.

+(2) The Vice-Chancellor may, in writing —

+(a) designate a member of the staff of the University to be an authorised person for the purposes of any or all of section 16A(2)(j) or (k) or (3) or 16C(2); and

+(b) authorise a contractor to be an authorised person for the purposes of any or all of section 16A(2)(j) or (k) or (3) or 16C(2); and

+(c) revoke a designation or authorisation made under this subsection.

+(3) A designation or authorisation of a person under subsection (2) ceases to have effect if —

+(a) the designation or authorisation is revoked; or

+(b) the person ceases to be a member of the staff of the University or a contractor.

+[Section 16AA inserted by No. 32 of 2016 s.
+146.]

 16A.
 By-laws regulating use etc. of University lands

-(1) For the purposes of sections 16A to 16F, inclusive —

-authorised person means the Vice-Chancellor or any member of the staff of the University authorised in writing by the Vice-Chancellor to exercise the powers conferred by by-laws made under this section;
+(1) In this section —

-lands of the University means the lands referred to in subsection (4) and includes all buildings, structures and erections of whatsoever kind or nature, and whether permanent or temporary, standing or being on any such lands;
+lands of the University means the lands described in subsection (4) and includes all buildings, structures and erections of any kind (whether permanent or temporary) on that land.

-owner in relation to a vehicle means a person who is the owner of that vehicle for the purposes of the Road Traffic (Administration) Act 2008.

-(2) The Senate, in the name and on behalf of the University, may, from time to time, with the approval of the Governor, make, alter, and repeal by-laws for the purpose of managing, preserving, and protecting the lands of the University, hereafter described, and for the purpose of regulating the terms and conditions on which such lands may be visited or used by any persons whomsoever, and the conduct of such persons when on or upon such lands, and in particular may by by-laws —
+(2) The Senate, in the name and on behalf of the University, may, from time to time make, alter, and repeal by-laws for the purpose of managing, preserving, and protecting the lands of the University and for the purpose of regulating the terms and conditions on which such lands may be visited or used by any persons whomsoever, and the conduct of such persons when on or upon such lands, and in particular may by by-laws —

-(a) prohibit or regulate the admission to such lands of persons, vehicles, or animals;
+(a) prohibit or regulate the admission to such lands of persons, vehicles, or animals; and